erikas-taroza/redshelf_downloader/README.md

 ## Configure

 Before using this tool, you must configure the `config.json` file.
-If file is not present, run the program to automatically generate it.
+If the file is not present, run the program to automatically generate it.

 It should look something like this: